level12/wheel-builder/readme.md

 that happen, please:

 * Have us create a branch for your project.
 You'll only need to do this once.
-* Fork this repo, update the `appveyor.yml` file with the tag/commit of your new release and send a PR against your project's branch.
+* Fork this repo, update the `appveyor.yml` and `travis.yml` file with the tag/commit of your new release and send a PR against your project's branch.
 * We'll do our best to accept these PRs ASAP so the wheels can be ready to ship to PyPI with the rest of your files.